carloskotacho/softmoney-api/README.md

 ### License

-Fastfeet is under the MIT license.
+Softmoney is under the MIT license.
 See the [LICENSE](https://github.com/carloskotacho/softmoney-api/blob/master/LICENSE) for more information.